Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

-# Challenge 4: Using GitHub Copilot workspace, file reference and advanced context window - Solution Guide
+# Challenge 4: Using GitHub Copilot workspace and File reference - Solution Guide

+>**Note:** The results produced by **Github Copilot** in this particular task may not precisely align with your outcomes.
+This discrepancy occurs because **Github Copilot** is an AI-driven tool, which can yield variable outputs from time to time.

 ### Task 1: Utilizing Github Copilot Workspace